 The lowdown on the Ryobi P2060 One+ String Trimmer/Edger:

-The Groom+Style review team hopes you enjoyed this best weed eater review!
+The Your House Garden review team hopes you enjoyed this best weed eater review!
 If you are after more summer lawn care fun, why not have a trip down memory lane and check out our best reel mower review?